Kintulammi hiking and nature reserve

 Kintulammin retkeily- ja luonnonsuojelualue (TRE_L201 - pdf)

-See more map information in the link Hiking map in the upper left corner.
+See more map information by clicking the Map link in the upper left corner.

 Nature and sights

-Kintulammi is a valuable, large and unified regional entity by nature.
-It contains many kinds of forests and, in addition to them, marshes, rocks, lakes and small bodies of water.
-Kintulammi is the third largest protected forest area in Pirkanmaa after Seitseminen and Helvetinjärvi national parks.
-It is a nationally valuable and significant area.
-The forests in the area have been used for economic purposes in the past, but in practice, for example, clear-cutting has not been done for decades when the area was a camping forest.
-The forests vary in age and degree of natural condition, but most of the forests are mature or old.
-The most common forest types are fresh forest (blueberry type) and dry forest (lingonberry type).
-Decayed wood, which is important for diversity, is already abundant in some places, and it will increase as the forests age and develop into a more natural state.
-Kintulammi also has bogs, the vast majority of which have been drained in the Finnish way for forestry.
-The first ditches were made in the mid-1940s.
-The largest swamps in the area, Laukkisuo and Ruutanansuo, have been drained, but smaller ravens and sedges have been spared without being drained.
+Kintulammi is a valuable, extensive, and cohesive natural area.
+It contains various types of forests, as well as marshes, rocks, lakes, and small bodies of water.
+Kintulammi is the third-largest protected forest area in Pirkanmaa, following Seitseminen and Helvetinjärvi National Parks.
+It is a nationally significant and valuable region.
+The forests in the area were previously used for economic purposes, but in practice, clear-cutting, for example, has not been done for decades as the area has been designated for recreational use.
+The forests vary in age and degree of naturalness, but the majority are mature or old.
+The most common forest types are fresh pine forest (blueberry type) and dry pine forest (lingonberry type).
+In some places, there is already a considerate amount of deadwood that is important for biodiversity, and it will increase as forests age and become more natural.
+Kintulammi also has marshes, most of which have been drained in the Finnish tradition for forestry.
+The first drainage operations were carried out in the mid-1940s.
+The largest marshes in the area, Laukkisuo and Ruutanansuo, have been drained, but smaller mires and fens have been preserved undrained.

-A special feature of Kintulammi's forests are the ancient, stout tall pines, or aihki.
-The oldest of them are up to 300–400 years old, which means they may have been young trees already in the middle of the 17th century, when Queen Kristiina ruled Finland along with Sweden.
-Aihki are typical of former crown parks, which is what most of the Kintulammi area has been like.
-The largest of them is in Vattula's old nature reserve, but the pine tree on the northeast side of Saarijärvi, protected as a natural monument, and a few others can get close.
-Thanks to the thick carapace, the aihki have survived past forest fires, but the fires have often left their traces at the base as charred fire pits.
-Old fire stumps in different parts of the region also reveal that there have been more forest fires in the past.
-Nowadays, there are hardly any forest fires, but in the western part of the Kintulammi area there is a small area that burned in 2010.
-Burnt and charred wood, like rotting wood, is very important for forest species.
+The distinctive feature of the forests in Kintulammi are the ancient, massive, pines, known as ‘aihki.’
+The oldest of them are up to 300–400 years old, which means that they may have been young trees in the mid-1600s when Queen Christina ruled over Finland alongside Sweden.
+Aihki pines are typical of former royal parks, which most of the Kintulammi area used to be.
+The mightiest of them is in the old, protected nature reserve of Vattula, but a pine protected as a natural monument northeast of the Saarijärvi lake, and a few others come close.
+Thanks to their thick bark, aihki pines have survived past forest fires, but the fires have often left their marks on their bases as charred remnants.
+Old fire scars in various parts of the area also indicate that forest fires occurred more frequently in the past.
+Nowadays, forest fires are rare, but there is a relatively small area in the western part of the Kintulammi area that burned in 2010.
+Burned and charred wood, like deadwood, is crucial for the biodiversity of the forests.

-The species of Kintulammi have many species of old forests and species that thrive in large, uniform forests.
-Metso is just such a species, and Kintulammi is one of its strongest occurrence areas in Pirkanmaa.
-Examples of other species in the area are the ground woodpecker, flying squirrel and the cape frog.
-There are few rarities in the plants, but for example the regionally endangered species of herttakaksikko and pussikämmekka grow in the area.
-On the other hand, the decaying trees are home to a large number of woodpeckers and rare species, such as the regionally endangered ruffed-pigeon and placental parakeet.
+The biodiversity in Kintulammi includes many species typical of old forests and those that thrive in extensive, cohesive forests.
+The wood grouse is just such a species, and Kintulammi is one of its strongest habitats in Pirkanmaa.
+Other examples of species in the area include the Eurasian three-toed woodpecker, flying squirrel, and moor frog.
+There are few rarities among the plants, but regionally endangered orchid species, such as the lesser twayblade and the frog orchid, grow in the area.
+On the other hand, many demanding and rare species live on deadwood, like the regionally endangered pink polypore and the Rhodonia placenta.

-With pacification as a nature reserve, the area can develop mostly in a natural state and its natural values will improve.
-In Kintulammi, some forests are restored by burning and, for example, felling to produce rotten wood.
-Restoration aims at restoring the natural state and natural development processes.
-In the forests, we want to maintain the continuity of rotting wood and fires.
-In swamps, restoration practically means damming and/or filling in ditches so that the dried-up swamp starts to drain again.
-The partly undrained Kylmäsuo and some smaller marshes will be restored in the coming years.
-When walking in the area, you can think about what the forests and marshes will look and sound like centuries from now.
+With the designation as a nature reserve, the area is allowed to develop mostly in its natural state, and allow for its ecological values to improve.
+In Kintulammi, parts of the forests are restored through methods like controlled burning and felling to produce decaying wood.
+Restoration aims at returning the area to a more natural state and promoting natural developmental processes.
+In the forests, the goal is to maintain a continuum of decaying wood and natural fire processes.
+For the marshes, restoration involves practical measures like damming and/or filling ditches, allowing dried-up marshes to rehydrate.
+Partly undrained marshes like Kylmäsuo and other smaller ones will be restored in the coming years.
+While exploring the area, one can ponder how the forests and marshes might look and sound like centuries from now.

-In the area you can get to know or come across e.g. to the following matters:
+In the area, you can get to know or come across, among other things, the following:

-With good luck, you can meet the flying squirrel in the eastern part of the area, jumping from one tree to another at dusk.
-It nests in a hole made by a woodpecker wound in the trunk or in a nest under the shelter of a bushy spruce.
+With a bit of luck, you can see a flying squirrel gliding from tree to tree in the eastern part of the area during twilight.
+It nests in a hole made by a woodpecker in a birch trunk or in a twig nest in the shelter of a dense pine.

-Our largest woodcock bird, the ruffed grouse, which longs for large forest areas, thrives in Kintulammi.
+Our largest grouse, the wood grouse, which needs extensive forest areas, thrives in Kintulammi.

 Aihki

-The old, huge evergreens have been growing in the area for many human generations.
-These wooden elders are uniquely majestic apparitions that tell a story from centuries ago.
+The old and huge pines have been growing in the area for many human generations.
+These venerable trees are truly majestic sights that tell a story from centuries ago.

-The pacified species of palm tree, white poplar grows relatively abundantly in the area.
+A protected species of orchid, the Lesser Butterfly-orchid grows relatively abundantly in the area.